integrativemodeling/nup133/README.md

 # Nup133

-These scripts demonstrate the use of IMP, [MODELLER](http://salilab.org/modeller/), [FoXS](http://salilab.org/foxs/), and
+These scripts demonstrate the use of [IMP](http://salilab.org/imp), [MODELLER](http://salilab.org/modeller/), [FoXS](http://salilab.org/foxs/), and
-Minimal Ensemble Search in the modeling of the
-Nup133 in the Nuclear Pore Complex (NPC).
-First, MODELLER is used to generate structures for the individual components in the GroEL complex.
+[Minimal Ensemble Search](http://bl1231.als.lbl.gov/saxs_protocols/mes.php) in the modeling of the Nup133 in the Nuclear Pore Complex (NPC).
+First, MODELLER is used to generate structures for the individual components in the Nup133.
 Then, IMP is used to fit these components together into the electron microscopy density map of the entire complex.